lostinthesaus/palf-clair-route/README.md

 This mod offers a Level 2 scene for Clair, the not-so beloved Dragon-type teacher.
 This is literally the first time I've done a writing project for something outside of school, so I'm confident it's 100% perfect.

+This is a highly WIP release that was pushed out due to certain circumstances meaning I won't be able to work much on this for a period of time.
+Anticipate possible re-writes to the very scene included here.

 ## Mod Installation
 ### Requirements
 > Version 8.21b.23 of PAL:F